nguyentkfsc0086/academic-website/content/labnotes/meeting/index.md

 What I need to do next:
 - Build a model from the variant in chrosomes (X) and 103 brain tissues (Y) - Jingfeng took care of it.
 Apply it to people that we only have their genome type - to have a prediction in gene expression.
-- Combine the result with additional information as the data for PrediXcan methode to map with the trait association.
+- Combine the result with additional information as the data for PrediXcan method to map with the trait association.

 What I need to do in next week:
 - Schedule an appointment with Jeingfeng so he can instruct me how to work download the data as well as get use to the enviroment.